 In applying ED, applicants receive an admission decision within a few weeks of the ED application deadline, along with the details of any need-based financial aid award for which they qualify.
-However, the binding nature of our Early Decision program requires students admitted ED to withdraw all their applications to other colleges immediately after confirming their intention to enroll at W&L with a reservation deposit.
+However, the binding nature of our Early Decision program requires students admitted ED to withdraw all their applications to other colleges - regardless of country - immediately after confirming their intention to enroll at W&L with a reservation deposit.

 There are two Early Decision deadline options (November 1 for ED I and January 1 for ED II).
 Together these options comprise our ED program.
 The admission committee does not favor ED I applicants over ED II applicants.

 Early Decision may be the right option for you if Washington and Lee University is your clear first choice at the end your college search.
 W&L's applicant review process is highly selective, and while the admissions committee's expectations regarding academic and personal credentials are essentially the same for both Early Decision options and Regular Decision, as a part of the Early Decision review, we take into consideration each student's desire to attend Washington and Lee.
 This occasionally leads the admissions committee to act in favor of a candidate whose academic credentials are at the competitive margin.

 Typically, approximately forty percent of each entering class at W&L is composed of Early Decision candidates.

 What About Financial Aid?